knowit/snappysense/aws/IOT-THINGS.md

 * Now you have to select a policy.
 Choose `SnappySensePolicy`, created above.
 If you did not create it already, create it now.
 * Click "Create thing".
 * You'll be presented with a download screen.
-In the directory for the device, created above, store all five files.
+Download all five files and store them in the new directory that you created for the device.

 Congratulations, you have a new Thing.
 For information about how to install the documents on the device and how to keep the secrets safe, see "Factory provisioning" and "Saving the secrets for